 It is recommended that couples in these areas talk with their healthcare provider if they’re interested in conceiving.
 Counseling and discussion by the healthcare provider should include subjects that will aid in decision-making.
 These include the woman or couple’s reproductive life plan.
 This may include age, reproductive history, medical history, fertility, and personal values and preferences.
 Counseling should also include an assessment of the risk of Zika virus exposure and a discussion about the prevention of both mosquito bites and sexual transmission of Zika virus.

 Areas to review include their environment, whether the home environment has air conditioning, window screens, and is an area with a high density of mosquitoes.
 The same should be discussed about the work environment.
-The current level of Zika virus transmission at a local area should also be discussed.
+The current level of Zika virus transmission in the local area should also be discussed.

 Personal measures to prevent sexual transmission of Zika virus should be emphasized.
 This includes the patient’s willingness to use condoms or to abstain from sex for the duration of a pregnancy.
 It is important to counsel these patients about signs and symptoms of Zika virus disease as well as the possible adverse consequences of Zika virus infection during pregnancy and the need to wait until the risk of for viremia or viral shedding in semen is minimal to attempt conception.
 Risks and benefits of pregnancy at the current time should be discussed with the couple.

-CDC has created a tool to aid healthcare providers in counseling women and men who were interested in conceiving and live in areas of active Zika virus transmission.
-This guide is available at the Web site you see on the screen and includes recommendations from the updated guidance, key questions to ask patients, and sample scripts to help facilitate discussion.
+CDC has created a tool to aid healthcare providers in counseling women and men who are interested in conceiving and live in areas of active Zika virus transmission.
+This guide is available at the web site you see on the screen and includes recommendations from the updated guidance, key questions to ask patients, and sample scripts to help facilitate discussion.

-After discussion if couples decide to attempt a conception, healthcare provider should discuss the following: recommendations to use environmental protection agency registered insect repellents and the insect repellents are safe to use both while trying to conceive and during pregnancy.
-Use of insect repellents according to the instructions including reapplication as directed should also be emphasized.
+After discussion if couples decide to attempt conception, healthcare provider should discuss the following: recommendations to use environmental protection agency registered insect repellents and the insect repellents are safe to use both while trying to conceive and during pregnancy.
+Use of insect repellents according to the instructions, including reapplication as directed, should also be emphasized.

 CDC recommends the following Zika virus diagnostic testing when testing is indicated.
-Reverse transcription polymerase chain reaction or RTPCR detects viral RNA and serum and should be collected within seven days after symptom onset.
-Because viremia decreases over time, a negative RTPCR result from serum collected five to seven days after onset of symptoms does not exclude Zika virus infection therefore serologic testing for Zika virus IGM should be performed if the specimen's collected four or more days after illness onset.
+Reverse transcription polymerase chain reaction or RT-PCR detects viral RNA in serum and should be collected within seven days after symptom onset.
+Because viremia decreases over time, a negative RT-PCR result from serum collected five to seven days after onset of symptoms does not exclude Zika virus infection; therefore serologic testing for Zika virus IgM should be performed if the specimen’s collected four or more days after illness onset.
 Healthcare providers should work with their state, local, or territorial health departments for facilitation and interpretation of testing.